reginaflores/AlgoSims2016/week09/README.md

 ###Code:

+1. Make a cool pattern or character using Perlin Noise.

-1. Look at the VectorField examples in the repo.
-In the first example, we're setting the vectors in the field three different ways.
+2. Look at the VectorField example in the repo.
+We're setting the vectors in the field three different ways.
 First, in a single direction, second, in a random direction, and third, with perlin noise.
 Come up with __two__ more ways to set all of the directions of the vectors.
 Use a GUI or keys to toggle between them.

-2. Implement a 3D vector field and apply on it a 3D Perlin noise
+3. Implement a 3D vector field and apply on it a 3D Perlin noise